 Cutoff walls may be effective at reducing the rise of the inland groundwater table in response to sea level rise; however, pumping would still be required to address the rise in groundwater due to precipitation events and to support the discharge of stormwater runoff collected within the stormwater drainage system.
-Along the Alameda Point shoreline, deep soil mixing37 is being used to stabilize the soils and reduce seismic and liquification risks.
+Along the Alameda Point shoreline, deep soil mixing 35 is being used to stabilize the soils and reduce seismic and liquification risks.
 Deep soil mixing can also be used for groundwater control.
 At the Port of Oakland and the Oakland International Airport, cement deep soil mixing was used for ground stabilization and to limit lateral spreading and deformation during earthquake conditions (Yang et al. 2004).
-At the Airport, cement deep soil mixing was used to construct cutoff walls by overlapping mixing shafts with a diameter of 90 centimeters to provide permanent groundwater seepage control (Yang et al. 2004).
+At the Airport, cement deep soil mixing shafts with a diameter of 90 centimeters to provide permanent groundwater seepage control (Yang et al. 2004).
 This application may prevent an inland rise in the groundwater table by severing the connection between the Bay and the inland shallow groundwater layer.
-Both Alameda Point and the Oakland International Airport are primarily constructed on former tidelands and shallow water areas that were filled to create more developable land; therefore, applications that are successful at the Airport may also be successful at Alameda Point.
+Both Alameda Point and the Oakland International Airport are primarily